"

 Payload-range chart for a Boeing B-787 Dreamliner.
 The trade between payload and range becomes necessary for flight ranges greater than 5,000 nautical miles.

 Of course, the payload-range chart will vary for each aircraft make and model.
 The payload and range of commercial airliners are carefully tailored to match specific route requirements, ultimately maximizing profit.
-Even within the same airliner make, different models will have different range/payload capabilities, e.g., the B-737 family and the A320 series.
+Different models of the same airliner will have different range/payload capabilities, e.g., the B-737 and A320 series.
 More generally, however, there is not a “one-size fits all” solution, and airliners are designed for either commuter flights of less than 500 nautical miles, short-haul of between 1,000 to 2,000 miles, and long-haul for transcontinental and transoceanic distances of 4,000 to 5,000 miles, as shown in the payload-range chart below.
 For example, it would not make sense to operate a B-787 on short-haul segments when carrying only 100 passengers, and an RJ, with its more limited range, would require too many stops to be used for direct transcontinental flights.

 Representative payload-range charts for commuter airliners, short-haul airliners like the B-737 or A-320, and long-haul “jumbo” airliners like the B-787 or A-350.